-- 0 This Operational Guidance highlights key actions for fire and rescue services in the event of a - 1 major incident.
-It is 'context' guidance; it addresses the hazards that relate specifically to the - 2 scale of major incidents rather than the activity that needs to take place.
-Guidance dealing with - the hazards of the activity of major incidents such as terrorist attacks, flooding, CBRN(e) events or a large-scale fire are covered elsewhere within the National Fire Chiefs Council (NFCC) - 4 or a large-scale fire are covered elsewhere within the National Fire Chiefs Council (NFCC) - 5 Operational Guidance framework. - 6 Fire and rescue services and other emergency responders do not use terms such as disaster or - 7 crisis to describe a large-scale emergency.
-They respond to incidents, or major incidents, and - 8 this guidance sets out the additional activities or responsibilities that may be required to manage - 9 a major incident.
-It is important that the individuals who could be first on scene for their - 10 respective responding agency are able to declare a major incident according to service and - 11 local arrangements, and that they understand the benefits of doing so early. - 12 The Cabinet Office Lexicon of civil protection terminology defines a major incident as: - An event or situation with a range of serious consequences which requires special arrangements to be implemented by one or more emergency responder agency. - They are likely to be larger or more complex, endanger more people or threaten larger areas, and will require additional levels of command, control and co-ordination.
+This National Operational Guidance highlights key actions for fire and rescue services responders in the event of a major incident.
+It is 'context' guidance; it addresses the hazards that relate specifically to the scale of major incidents rather than the activity that needs to take place.
+Guidance dealing with the hazards of the activity of major incidents such as terrorist attacks, flooding, CBRN(e) events or a larger-scale fire are covered elsewhere within the National Fire Chiefs Council (NFCC) Operational Guidance framework.

+Fire and rescue services and other emergency responders do not use terms such as disaster or crisis to describe a large_scale emergency.
+They respond to incidents, or major incidents, and this guidance sets out the additional activities or responsibilities that may be required to manage a major incident.
+It is important that the individuals who could be first on scene for their respective respondinger agency are able to declare a major incident according to service and local arrangements, and that they understand the benefits of doing so early.

+The Cabinet Office Lexicon of civil protection terminology definesition of a major incident ias:

+"aAn event or situation with a range of serious consequences which requires special arrangements to be implemented by one or more emergency responder agency".

+-They are likely to be larger or, more complex, endanger more people or threaten larger areas, and will require additional levels of command, control and co-ordination.
 This will be likely to involve many emergency services and other responding agencies in a long and high impact event.
-This fire and rescue service context guidance should therefore be read in conjunction with Operational Guidance: Incident command and the JESIP Principles.
+This fire and rescue service context guidance should therefore be read in conjunction with National-Operational Guidance: Incident command and the Joint Emergency Services Interoperability PrinciplesJESIP Principles.

-20 Legislation
+Legislation

-- 21 Civil resilience in the UK is underpinned by The Civil Contingencies Act (CCA).
-Part 1 sets out - the local arrangements for civil protection, and part 2 the emergency powers.
-In part 1 of the - CCA, local responder organisations are divided into two categories; Category 1 and Category 2 - 24 responders. - 25 Category 1 responders include the emergency services, local authorities and NHS bodies, while - 26 Category 2 responders include organisations such as the Health & Safety Executive, utility and - 27 transport companies.
+Civil resilience in the UK is underpinned by The Civil Contingencies Act (CCA).
+Part 1 sets out the local arrangements for civil protection, and part 2 the emergency powers.
+In part 1 of the CCA, local responder organisations are divided into two categories; Category 1 and Category 2 responders.

+Category 1 responders include the emergency services, local authorities and NHS bodies, while Category 2 responders include organisations such as the Health & Safety Executive, utility and transport companies.